mxfng/fung.studio/README.md

-# maxfung.net (v2, 2025)
+# fung.studio

 Personal website showcasing works across music, design, and engineering.
-Built with Astro and Tailwind CSS.
+Built with Astro and Tailwind CSS, with a sprinkle of React islands.

 I wanted to rebuild my personal site to showcase more of my creative work and serve as a de facto home base for all of my creations over the years.
 I decided to build this site with Astro because I preferred something higher performance and content-rich, and also wanted to try out a new framework without leaning so heavily on React all the time.
 The result is something I am very pleased with.
 I also wanted to leverage Bun as a package manager and script executer here, although I am not getting the full benefit yet by running this project with Vite.